Joan C. Edwards Stadium: Renovations

+In 2014, AstroTurf was reinstalled.The record attendance was set on September 10, 2010, at 41,382 in a 24–21 overtime loss to West Virginia University.

 In July 2022, new turf was installed in preparation for Marshall's conference realignment to the Sun Belt.
 The new field features black end zones with the word Marshall in white outlined in Kelly green.
-The new field also includes the Sun Belt logo and the number 75 at each 20 yard line, a tribute to the 75 people who died in the Marshall plane crash on November 14th, 1970.
+The new field also includes the Sun Belt logo and the number 75 at each 20 yard line, a tribute to the 75 people who died in the Marshall plane crash on November 14, 1970.

-Along with new turf, newly appointed Marshall athletic director Christian Spears announced several planned renovation projects for the football stadium, including: a new scoreboard (the 3rd largest in FBS), an expanded concourse area, beer garden, and bathroom renovations.
+Along with new turf, newly appointed Marshall athletic director Christian Spears announced several planned renovation projects for the football stadium, including: a new scoreboard, an expanded concourse area, beer garden, and bathroom renovations.
 These projects have not been given a completion timeline.
-For the Fall 2022 football season, seating sections 221, 223, 225, 227, 229, 236, 234, 232, 230, and 228 of the stadium are being covered with a massive tarp and will be unavailable for fan use.
+For the Fall 2022 football season, seating sections 221, 223, 225, 227, 229, 236, 234, 232, 230, and 228 of the stadium were covered with a massive tarp, and unavailable for fan use.
 These sections are planned for removal from the stadium entirely to make room for concourse expansion.

+In April 2023, Marshall began partial demolition of the South Endzone seating, making room for a new videoboard and concourse area that was installed by the Fall 2023 season.

+In February 2025, Marshall Athletics announced that the Shewey Athletic Center would be receiving a renovation, including the addition of a deck, ground-level seating, and the removal of its videoboard.
+The renovation is driven by the University's NIL collective, The Thunder Trust, and the goal of it is to give more opportunities to the university's student athletes.
+Construction began in the Spring and should be completed before the start of the 2025 football season.

 Naming

 On September 4, 1993, the playing surface was named in honor of James F. Edwards, a donor to Marshall University.
 In November 2003, the stadium itself was renamed to the Joan C. Edwards Stadium, after James Edwards' wife, Joan C. Edwards.
 The renaming honored the couple, whose combined donations to the university exceeded $65 million.
 The Shewey Athletic Center on the north side of the stadium on Third Avenue was named for Fred and Christine Shewey, also major donors.
 The Shewey Athletic Center houses the stadium's locker room facilities as well as offices for both the football team and the athletic department.

-The stadium is the only in NCAA Division I named exclusively for a woman (Several other stadiums are named after husband-and-wife pairs.).
+The stadium is one of two in NCAA Division I named exclusively for a woman (Several other stadiums are named after husband-and-wife pairs.).